 If a student is placed on Academic Probation at the end of any of the first two trimesters, they will meet with the Head of Upper School and Dean of Student Life.
 After consulting with the student, the student's parents, and the student's advisor, the Head of Upper School will propose a plan of action that is designed to aid the student in improving their academic standing.
-This course of action typically includes enrollment in a mandatory shall that meets from 11:35-12:05 four times a week.

 We view extra-curricular and co-curricular programs like athletics, performing arts, and clubs as integral parts of our educational program.
 These activities help students explore their passions while also providing them with opportunities to respond to setbacks and collaborate effectively with peers.
 In addition, students who excel in these areas enhance their self-esteem and come to see how hard work directly connects to positive results.
 For these reasons, Doane rarely, if ever, limits a student's participation in these activities because of poor academic performance.
-Often students need to manage their time more effectively in order to improve this performance, but these challenges typically stem much more from technology use than from school activities.
+Often students need to manage their time more effectively in order to improve this performance, but these challenges typically stem much more from excessive or improper technology use than from school activities.